redmondmj/HyperVServer2019/Install/README.md

  - Connect to your "Internal Virtual Switch"
  - Default Hard disk is fine.
  - Connect to the ISO for installation source you downloaded above.
+ - We'll need to allow our nested HyperV server to access CPU and network resources, to do that launch Powershell as administrator and run
+   - `Set-VMProcessor -VMName "Guest HyperV Server" -ExposeVirtualizationExtensions $true`
+   - `Get-VMNetworkAdapter -VMName "Guest HyperV Server" | Set-VMNetworkAdapter -MacAddressSpoofing On`
  - Start the vm and press any key to start to start the installation.
  - Choose "Custom" installation and select the unallocated disk to proceed with the install.
  - That's it!